> worldwide public holidays

 The President of El Salvador has announced that the Salvadoran Congress had approved the draft decree to declare May 22 and 23, 2015, as one-off public holidays in El Salvador on account of the upcoming beatification of Monseñor Romero ("Se ha aprobado el asueto y con ello se facilita a los salvadoreños que así lo deseen asistan al acto de beatificación de monseñor Romero").

-Initial comments from members of El Salvador's newly installed legislature (13-May-2015), tended to indicate widespread support for the proposed declaration of May 22-23, 2015, as one-off non-working public holidays in El Salvador, on account of the upcoming beatification of Monseñor Oscar Arnulfo Romero.
+Initial comments from members of El Salvador's newly installed legislature (2015-05-13), tended to indicate widespread support for the proposed declaration of May 22-23, 2015, as one-off non-working public holidays in El Salvador, on account of the upcoming beatification of Monseñor Oscar Arnulfo Romero.

-Originally (13-May-2015), the contemplated May 22-23 one-off non-working public holidays in El Salvador, which would apply to both the private and public sector, were announced to be observed only in the greater San Salvador metro area (the Área Metropolitana de San Salvador, aka.
+Originally (2015-05-13), the contemplated May 22-23 one-off non-working public holidays in El Salvador, which would apply to both the private and public sector, were announced to be observed only in the greater San Salvador metro area (the Área Metropolitana de San Salvador, aka.
 AMSS).
 However, the text of the final draft decree, while limiting the May 22 public holiday to 14 of the 19 municipalities of San Salvador (San Salvador, Soyapango, Mejicanos, Apopa, Santa Tecla, Ciudad Delgado, Ilopango, Tonacatepeque, San Martín, Cuscatancingo, San Marcos, Ayutuxtepeque, Antiguo Cuscatlán, and Nejapa), does state that the May 23 public holiday would apply to all of El Salvador, at the national level.

-Recall that, five years ago (26-Mar-2010), El Salvador's Legislative Assembly had declared March 24 as Monsignor Romero National Day, a commemorative holiday, to mark the anniversary of the 1980 assassination of liberation theologian, Archbishop Oscar Arnulfo Romero.
+Recall that, five years ago (2010-03-26), El Salvador's Legislative Assembly had declared March 24 as Monsignor Romero National Day, a commemorative holiday, to mark the anniversary of the 1980 assassination of liberation theologian, Archbishop Oscar Arnulfo Romero.